muka/ddns/README.md

 ## Credits

-Inspired by [the post](http://mkaczanowski.com/golang-build-dynamic-dns-service-go/) of Mateusz Kaczanowski
+Inspired by [this post](http://mkaczanowski.com/golang-build-dynamic-dns-service-go/) of Mateusz Kaczanowski

 ## License